karatelabs/karate/README.md

 Karate is the only open-source tool to combine API test-automation, [mocks](karate-netty) and [performance-testing](karate-gatling) into a **single**, *unified* framework.
 The BDD syntax popularized by Cucumber is language-neutral, and easy for even non-programmers.
 Besides powerful JSON & XML assertions, you can run tests in parallel - which is critical for HTTP API testing.

 With Karate, you can script a sequence of calls to any kind of web-service and assert that the responses are as expected.
 You can quickly build complex request payloads, traverse data within the responses, and chain data from responses into the next request.
-Karate's payload validation engine can perform a 'smart compare' (deep-equals) of two JSON or XML documents, and you can specify which fields to ignore if they are dynamic.
+Karate's payload validation engine can perform a 'smart compare' (deep-equals) of two JSON or XML documents, and you can even ignore dynamic values if needed.

 Running tests and generating reports is just like any standard Java project.
 But there's also a [stand-alone executable](karate-netty#standalone-jar) for teams not comfortable with Java.
 You write tests in a **simple**, *readable* syntax - carefully designed for HTTP, JSON, GraphQL and XML.